Goulburn Correctional Centre: Heritage listing

 The Goulburn Correctional Centre is significant for the strength of its original radial plan centred on the chapel, and the strength of the spatial relationships created by the plan.
 It has a close relationship with Goulburn township.
 Both town and institution have grown together and are economically and socially interdependent.
 It has a recorded association with a number of famous and infamous characters.
 It is also significant because of the way its continuous 110-year history of penal use is embodied in its physical fabric and documentary history.

 Goulburn Correctional Centre was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Goulburn Correctional Centre has a recorded association with a number of famous and infamous characters, both staff and inmates, including a Victoria Cross winner, bushrangers, larrikins, labour leaders and murderers.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The Goulburn Correctional Centre is significant for the strength of its original radial plan centred on the chapel, and the strength of the spatial relationships created by the plan.
 It is significant for the quality, inventiveness and durability of its original masonry, the unusually fine and sturdy roof structures in the chapel and radial wings and the harmonious textures and colours of its original brick, stone, render, slate and iron work.
-It has a pleasant location above the junction of the Wollondilly and Mulwarree Ponds with views to the north and east.
+It is located above the junction of the Wollondilly and Mulwarree Ponds, with views to the north and east.

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The Goulburn Correctional Centre has a close relationship with Goulburn township.
 Both town and institution have grown together and are economically and socially interdependent.
 Goulburn has become the major judicial and penal centre of the Southern Highlands.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The Goulburn Correctional Centre is significant because of the way its continuous 110-year history of penal use is embodied in its physical fabric and documentary history.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Goulburn was one of the two Maclean-inspired gaols in NSW which best incorporated all that had been learned of penal design in the nineteenth century.
 The other, Bathurst Correctional Complex, has lost its chapel and been substantially remodelled.

 Notable prisoners

-The following individuals have served all or part of their sentence at the Goulburn Correctional Centre:
+The following individuals have been imprisoned at the Goulburn Correctional Centre: